universse/palettez/README.md

 # Palettez

-A flexible and powerful theme management library for JavaScript applications.
+A flexible and powerful theme management library for JavaScript applications

 ## Features